-24 What issues are commonly litigated in the context of D&O policies?
+What issues are commonly litigated in the context of D&O policies?

 Commonly litigated issues include the scope of coverage for investigations commenced by government agencies and the insurability of fee awards granted to class action plaintiffs' counsel in the context of securities class actions.
-Other issues involve the timeliness of notice and the question of whether certain claims arising at different times are related to one another so as to trigger D&O coverage in the earliest policy during which the claim arose.
+Other issues involve the timeliness of notice and the question of whether certain claims arising at different times are related to one another so as to trigger D&O coverage in the earliest policy during which the claim arose or whether these claims are unrelated so as to trigger two separate policy years.